designedmind/2017/multiple-drafts-overview.md

 inner presentation be reintroduced.

-For example Dennett claims that perceptual and similar judgements made by the brain need only influence behaviour in the right way, allowing us avoid predation, or recognise food, or avoid projectiles hurled towards us; if they additionally gave rise to some kind of inner presentation, that would somehow be _functionally redundant_.
+For example Dennett claims that perceptual and similar judgements made by the brain have only a "non-imagistic" role to play, allowing us avoid predation, or recognise food, or avoid projectiles hurled towards us; if they additionally gave rise to some kind of inner presentation, that would somehow be _functionally redundant_.
 Any such presentation would be a mysterious "further fact" about consciousness, related to our behaviour, presumably, but independent of it at least in the sense that one could equally well exhibit the aforementioned behaviour without the inner presentation.